sakamw/Google-DNS/README.md

 ## DNS Request

-Anytime you use your browser to access any website or domain name, the browser stores information concerning that domain name (DNS record) in its cache.
+When you visit a website using your browser, it stores DNS information (DNS records) for that domain in its **cache**.

-So, anytime you type a domain name like "[google.com](https://www.google.com)" into your web browser, the browser first checks its cache to see if it has a recent copy of the DNS record for that domain.
+The next time you enter a domain like [google.com](https://www.google.com), the browser first checks its **DNS cache**:

-If there is a recent copy of the DNS records for that domain, it will use the IP address in the cache to send a request to the server.
-This speeds up the process of resolving the domain name to an IP address because it avoids the need to send a request to the DNS server.
+- **If a recent DNS record exists**, the browser uses the cached **IP address** to contact the server directly.
+  - This avoids querying a DNS server and speeds up the connection.

-If the browser cache does not contain a recent copy of the DNS record, or if the DNS record has changed since the last time it was cached, the browser will send a request to the DNS server to resolve the domain name to an IP address.
+- **If no valid cache exists** (or the DNS record has changed), the browser sends a new **DNS request** to resolve the domain to an IP address.

+This caching process helps reduce latency and improves browsing speed.

 ### DNS Lookup Process